djc00p/Express-Sweater-Weather/README.md

 A weather app using JavaScript, built on NodeJS with the [Express](https://expressjs.com/) framework.
 [Sequelize](http://docs.sequelizejs.com/) is used for an ORM.

 This project is a Mod 4 assignment from the Turing School of Software and Design.
-[Assignment details are
-available](https://github.com/turingschool/backend-curriculum-site/blob/66a39813572f453700ab944948ecf698b0b75d42/module4/projects/express_sweater_weather/express_sweater_weather_spec.md) in the [@turingschool](https://github.com/turingschool) curriculum repository.school](https://github.com/turingschool) curriculum repository.repository.school](https://github.com/turingschool) curriculum repository.
+[Assignment details are available](https://github.com/turingschool/backend-curriculum-site/blob/66a39813572f453700ab944948ecf698b0b75d42/module4/projects/express_sweater_weather/express_sweater_weather_spec.md) in the [@turingschool](https://github.com/turingschool) curriculum repository.

 ### Setup